-With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken a notch up.
+With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken up a notch.

-What is the reason you should choose PicoSecond or NanoSecond laser among pigment lasers?
+Why you should choose PicoSecond or NanoSecond laser among pigment lasers

 Indications outside pigmented lesions